-As we go about our daily lives, we rely upon the police officer diverting traffic away from a crash, the firefighter who pulls the victim from the crumpled car to the paramedic who performs life-saving CPR measures.
+As we go about our daily lives, we rely upon the police officer diverting traffic away from a crash, the firefighter who pulls the victim from the crumpled car and the paramedic who performs life-saving CPR measures.
 But fewer people are applying for these first-responder jobs.

 Whether it’s a fire department serving a population of millions or a small-town police force counting fewer than a dozen officers, American taxpayers expect a timely response and impeccable training to protect the lives of people in their communities.
 This assumption is threatened and faith in our public sector will be shattered if solutions to this employment crisis are not addressed.